 - Router.
 This screen provides status information about the Router. - Local Network.
-This provides status information about the local network. - Voice.
+This provides status information about the local network. - · Wireless.
+The settings for your wireless network are displayed on this screen. - · Voice.
 This screen provides status information about the Internet phone lines.